 One of the most common loan types available is the FHA loan.

-As with any loan product, there are a variety of factors that must be met when applying for an FHA loan.
+As with any loan product, FHA loans come with their own borrower qualifications and requirements.
 A few of those requirements are as follows:

-- Mortgage insurance – FHA requires 1.75 percent up front mortgage insurance that is financed into the loan and monthly mortgage insurance based on loan-to-value and term of the loan.
+- Mortgage insurance: The FHA requires 1.75% upfront mortgage insurance, which is financed into the loan, plus monthly mortgage insurance based on loan-to-value (LTV) and term of the loan.

-- Loan Limits – FHA maintains a maximum amount it will insure, which is known as the FHA lending limit.
+- Loan limits: The FHA will only insure loans up to a certain value, and that figure is known as the FHA lending limit.
 This amount varies by county and is updated annually.

-- Credit – FHA has certain credit guidelines that help determine whether or not a borrower will qualify.
-For example, a borrower with a minimum FICO score of 580 may be eligible to purchase a home with as little as 3.5 percent down.
+- Credit: The FHA has certain credit guidelines that help determine whether or not you will qualify.
+For example, a borrower with a minimum FICO score of 580 may be eligible to purchase a home with as little as 3.5% down.

-So how do you know which type of loan is right for you?
-That’s where it helps to have a knowledgeable loan officer by your side.
-A good loan officer will listen to your needs, evaluate your specific situation, educate you on different loan products and help you select the right loan for you.
+With so many loan types and requirements available, it's difficult to know which type of loan is suitable for your finances and future plans.
+A good Loan Officer will listen to your needs, evaluate your specific situation, educate you on different loan products, and help you select the right loan for you.